foghill/phasetwoproject/README.md

 The API returns three important resources in the object: Characters, Locations, Episodes.

-The API automatically paginates the responsonse, and returns 20 records per page.
-Pagination [npm package](<(https://academind.com/tutorials/reactjs-pagination)>) was used to help build naviagation and interface.
+The API 'paginate's the response, and returns 20 records per page.
+[Pagination npm package](https://academind.com/tutorials/reactjs-pagination) was used to help build the navigation and interface.

 ## The npm packages used are: